Meet Mr. Callaghan: Production

 It was the second film from Belinda Lee.

 Critical reception

-Monthly Film Bulletin said the "transference" from stage to screen "has been made without much imagination.
+The Monthly Film Bulletin said the "transference" from stage to screen "has been made without much imagination.
 The involved plot is helped along by a few barbed lines but Derrick de Marney fails to make a sympathetic hero out of a private detective who stoops to robbery, blackmail and bribery in his investigations."